How To Get a Background Check From the Police in 2023

 2. Supply a few identifying numbers, including a Social Security Number or a driver’s license number.

-3. The station will also charge a specific amount of the service.
-The cost for the service will vary by provider.
+3. The station will also charge a specific amount for the service.
+The cost of the service will vary by provider.

 4. A fingerprint file may also be necessary.
 The file will compare one’s records with what the FBI holds.